vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Data model for core Business.md

-Revised Data Model for SkinSpire Clinic HMS
+Revised Data Model for Skinspire Clinic HMS
 Table Categories
 Based on your existing model structure and best practices, I'll organize the tables into three categories: